ezenielrios/TRMS-Python/README.md

 - Leadership roles can accept or deny those requests

 ## To-do-list
--Allow management the ability to view all submitted forms or mutliple forms -Allow management the ability to select which form they wish to view at that moment rather than only displaying one form at a time
+- Allow management the ability to view all submitted forms or mutliple forms
+- Allow management the ability to select which form they wish to view at that moment rather than only displaying one form at a time

 ## Getting Started
 1. Make sure you have Python 3 installed on your device